SeBassTian23/ESP32-WeatherStation/README.md

 ## Setup

-To update settings for the weatherstation, simply copy the content below into a file named `settings.json`.
-Remove the comments and add copy the file to the root folder of the SD card in your weather station.
+To update settings for the weather station, simply copy the content below into a file named `settings.json`.
+Remove the comments and add a copy of the file to the root folder of the SD card in your weather station.
 When restarted, it will update the settings and remove the file from the SD card.

 ```JavaScript
 {